prometheus-net/prometheus-net/README.md

 > **Note**
 > All measurements on all threads are recorded by the same metric instance, for maximum stress and concurrent load.
 In real-world apps with the load spread across multiple metrics, you can expect even better performance.

 Another popular .NET SDK with Prometheus support is the OpenTelemetry SDK.
 To help you choose, we have [SdkComparisonBenchmarks.cs](Benchmark.NetCore/SdkComparisonBenchmarks.cs) to compare the two SDKs and give some idea of how they differer in the performance tradeoffs made.
+Both SDKs are evaluated in single-threaded mode under a comparable workload and enabled feature set.

 ![](Docs/SdkComparison-MeasurementCpuUsage.png)
 ![](Docs/SdkComparison-MeasurementMemoryUsage.png)